titovanton/bicycle-webmail/README.md

 In Thunderbird, just add a new Account (File -> New -> Existing Mail Account) and enter joe@yourdomain.com and the password in the dialog.

-If your mail client doesn't auto-detect the necessary settings: The username for the IMAP connection is joe, the port is 143, and the authentication method is unencrypted password via STARTTLS.
-For SMTP it's the same, but port 587.
+* the IMAP port is 143
+* the authentication method is unencrypted password via STARTTLS
+* for SMTP it's the same, but port 587

-If anything isn't working, check for error messages in the system log with tail -n 50 /var/log/syslog and in the mail log with tail -n 50 /var/log/mail.log.
+If anything isn't working, check for error messages in the system log with

+    sudo tail -n 50 /var/log/syslog

+and in the mail log with

+    tail -n 50 /var/log/mail.log.

 ## Links and sources: